ParsaHarooni/realtime-crypto-strategy/README.md

 - **Strategy Processing:** Trading strategies are implemented in Python and run on the real-time data in Redis.
 When a strategy is triggered, a message is sent to the client via WebSocket.
 - **Web Interface:** The web interface allows users to view real-time data, configure trading strategies, and generate charts.

-## Contributing

-Contributions to this project are welcome.
-To contribute, follow these steps:

-1. Fork the repository
-2. Create a new branch for your feature or bug fix
-3. Make your changes and commit them
-4. Push your changes to your fork
-5. Open a pull request

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.